Native, non-native and invasive species… what’s the difference?

 You may have heard the terms native, non-native and invasive in the context of plants or animals that live in Northern Indiana.
-But the meaning of these words might be confusing, as well as how their differences impact the health of our natural resources, including the lakes.
+But the meaning of these words might be confusing, as well as how their differences impact the health of our natural resources.

 Let’s start by defining our terms…

-- Invasive: a species of plant or animal that outcompetes other species causing damage to an ecosystem – this can be a native or non-native (exotic) species.
+- Invasive: a species of plant or animal that outcompetes other species, causing damage to an ecosystem.

 - Non-native: a species that originated somewhere other than its current location and has been introduced to the area where it now lives (also called exotic species).

 Sometimes the differences get blurred.
-For example, you can have a native plant that becomes invasive as it takes over your flowerbed.
+For example, you can have a native plant that becomes aggressive (but not invasive) as it takes over your flowerbed.
 In the context of a lake, blue-green algae is a native species that causes problems like an invasive would.